ProstoChel/BetterJoy/readme/ReadmeLast.txt

 -Optimized control
 -Fire screen counter changings (it keeps screen alive)

+120118 4:39
+Okay, we can not 'load' current profile, but we can just exit from menu on one click

 120118 4:17
 Menus.c reverted to stable version of Sur MyEvic, coz some bugs appears I will change it later.
 So, swapbuttons now in miscs, not interface again, you can not select current profile with single click